bultas/js-transducer-prototype/README.md

-# Transducer
+# Transformer JS

-Transducer to transduce JS iterable data-structures
+Utility to transduce JS iterable data-structures

-If you want to learn more about Transducer you should start in [Clojure documentation](https://clojure.org/reference/transducers)
+If you want to learn more you should start in [Clojure documentation](https://clojure.org/reference/transducers) and learn basics about Transducers